michelfernandez/cove/site/content/english/enterprise.md

 ---
-title: Electronic signature for tax advisers
+title: Skribble for Enterpises
-description: With Skribble, you and your clients can sign faster and more securely – from balance sheets to financial statements and tax arrangements.
+description: With Skribble Enterpise, you'll be able to convince your legal department, business and the IT alike.
 draft: false
 slug: enterprise